Heartburn Treatment: Hunting Triggers

 Many doctors are quick to write a prescription at the first sign of heartburn.
 The go to medications are so-called proton-pump inhibitors (PPIs) which massively reduce acid production.

 Sadly, prescribing PPIs is all most physicians do, despite the fact that pills do not fix the disease.
 They just cover up symptoms until they come back with a vengeance.
+Also, PPIs do not treat symptoms of respiratory reflux (LPR).

 It is not that most physicians don’t want to cure your heartburn permanently.
 They just do not have the time.